reyn0/DepSQSTest/README.md

     - Added test for sending a message to none existent queue

 What can be tested further:

 If I had more time to implement this, I would like to expand the test further about:
-- Batch sending messages and batch delete messages.
+- Batch sending messages and batch delete messages. (code is started, but having issue with the batching)
 - Some extended functionality like Change Message Visibility, Get Queue Attributes, Dead Letter Queue, Permissions, etc.
-- End to end test that covers most of the functionality.
+- End to end test that covers most of the functionality. (code is added, but having issue with the sending messages)
 - Reduce some repetitive in my code.
 - Create a base class for test initiation, clean up and some of the commonly shared methods